stargazing-dino/just_the_tooltip/README.md

 The tooltip should also work in lists and follow the target through scrolling.
 For even more consideration of the available space in ListViews, a `ScrollController` may be passed to the `just_the_tooltip` to give the layout algorithm a hint as to how much space is before and after the scroll axis.
 This allows tooltips that would otherwise overflow to use up space offscreen in one of the scroll directions.

-For some use cases where the tooltip must be a part the widget tree rather than an overlay there is a `JustTheTooltip.entry`:
+For some use cases where the tooltip must be a part the widget tree rather than an overlay there is a `JustTheTooltipEntry`:

 ```dart
 Scaffold(